riddleling/docOCR/README.md

 swift run docOCR -s -p 8000
 ```

-## macOS Shortcut: Screenshot to Markdown
+## macOS Shortcuts: Screenshot to Markdown

-`docOCR` can also be used with a macOS Shortcut to turn a screenshot into Markdown text.
+`docOCR` can also be used with the Shortcuts app on macOS to turn a screenshot into Markdown text.

 In this workflow, the shortcut captures a screen selection, sends the screenshot image to the local `docOCR` HTTP API, copies the OCR Markdown text to the clipboard, and then lets you paste the result into any text editor.